Applicering av hyaluronsyra i ansiktet efter microneedling

 Hyaluronic acid is a naturally occurring molecule in the skin that has a strong ability to bind water.
 It can help the skin maintain moisture balance and contribute to a softer and more supple feel.

-Since it is endogenous, it is usually well tolerated even when the skin is sensitive.
+Since it is endogenous, it is usually well-tolerated even when the skin is sensitive.

 1. Intensive hydration